 meet The Alloy Team

 V is a co-founder of Alloy Images, and came to pole from automotive and motorcycle advertising photography.
 When Iris started taking classes, her love of the art form and V’s in-studio photo experience led them to offer their first open pole shoot.
-After that success, and shooting a few live pole performances, Joe fell in love with the community’s welcoming, relaxed atmosphere and creativity.
-When The Vertitude opened its doors, Joe began taking pole and lyra classes.
+After that success, and shooting a few live pole performances, V fell in love with the community’s welcoming, relaxed atmosphere and creativity.
+When The Vertitude opened its doors, V began taking pole and lyra classes as well.

 Iris is a co-founder of Alloy Images, and began her adventures in the pole world in 2009.
 Working as a news photographer but enchanted with the world of Jenyne Butterfly and Felix Cane through YouTube, she began going to pole classes in the evenings.
 Iris and Sergia Louise Anderson formed a fast friendship while taking classes together, and when Sergia opened The Vertitude, Iris was thrilled when she was asked to become the first staff instructor.
 Currently Iris teaches at The Vertitude in Los Angeles as an XPERT-trained pole instructor, offers pole exotic workshops across the country.
 She has also performed with Girl Next Door: A Pole Dance Soiree.